 Click on the settings icon, left to your account name (top right corner).
 Select regional preferences and click on the language to open a drop-down menu to change the language.

-Currently, EcoChain is available in four languages, English, Nederlands, Deutsch, and Français.
+Currently, Ecochain is available in two languages, English and Nederlands.

 I keep running into an error, what should I do?